Series: PSY-CHANGELING SERIES

 Heart of Obsidian (hardcover & e-book—6/13; paperback—11/13)

-This post was revised and updated on 7/17/13 to include a review of the twelfth novel, Heart of Obsidian.
-That review appears first, followed by an overview of the world-building and reviews of novels 10-12 and the four novellas in Wild Invitation:
+This post was revised and updated on 6/21/14 to include a review of Shield of Winter, the 13th novel in the series.
+That review appears first, followed by an overview of the world-building and reviews of novels 10-12 and the four novellas in Wild Invitation.

 Changelings: These are the shape shifters, mostly leopards and wolves, but also falcons and rats.
 They are connected by the Web, an inter-connection of the minds of the top members (alphas and sentinels) within each changeling group.
 They are led by their alphas (Hawke—SnowDancer wolves—and Lucas—DarkRiver leopards.